 The recipe starts with 12 ounces or 6 cups broccoli florets.

-Steam the broccoli until just tender, careful to not overcook.
+Steam the broccoli until just barely tender, careful to not overcook.

 At the same time saute onions and garlic- which will be used for both the filling and sauce.